Get the latest Pet Insider Tips & News

 What Foods Are Dangerous to Dogs?

-Pet Insurance Australia takes an important look at the human foods that can cause major illness in dogs.
+PIA takes an important look at the foods that can cause major illness in dogs.
 PLUS; top tips to keep your pet safe from accidental poisoning.

 One this is for certain; our beloved canine companions are well-known for their scavenger tendencies.
 It’s not uncommon for many vets around the globe to hear of horror stories of what dogs have managed to find and eat, from socks and underwear to knives and even fish hooks (OUCH!).

 Interestingly some human food can be just as traumatic to your dog as the above, leaving many unsuspecting owners at a complete loss to their pet’s illness.